unclemimo/gmpays-woocommerce-gateway/INSTALLATION.md

 4. Ensure WordPress REST API is enabled

 **Signature Verification Failures:**
-- Regenerate HMAC Key in GMPays
+- **For HMAC**: Regenerate HMAC Key in GMPays and update in WooCommerce settings
-- Update key in WooCommerce settings
+- **For RSA**: Regenerate RSA keys in GMPays and update in WooCommerce settings
 - Ensure no extra spaces in credentials
+- Verify that the authentication method in WooCommerce matches your GMPays configuration
+- Check that webhook URLs are correctly configured

 ### Debug Information